etahamad/widebot-devops-task/README.md

 Incase of our clutster we will use:
 ```
-aws eks update-kubeconfig --name demo --region <REGION> --kubeconfig <FILE_NAME>
+aws eks update-kubeconfig --name demo --region us-east-1
 ```

-Then ou can get the kubeconfig file by following the instructions provided by AWS (We will use it later for CI/CD).
+Then you can get the kubeconfig file by following the instructions provided by AWS (We will use it later for CI/CD).
 ```
 aws eks update-kubeconfig --name demo --region us-east-1 --kubeconfig kubeconfig
 ```